freednara/NextGenENOS/docs/MASTER_BUILD_PLAN.md

 ---

-**This Master Build Plan ensures StoreConnect is built with production readiness from day one, meeting AppExchange standards and providing a scalable foundation for future growth.**
+**This Master Build Plan ensures ENOS is built with production readiness from day one, meeting AppExchange standards and providing a scalable foundation for future growth.**

 **Version**: 1.0.0
 **Last Updated**: December 2024
 **Next Review**: After Sprint 1 completion
-**Owner**: StoreConnect Development Team
+**Owner**: ENOS Development Team